bbauska/front-end-web-ui/README.md

     **\</div\>**
     **\</div\>**

-Note the use of the *media* class and the related Bootstrap classes to style the content.
+Note the use of the <i>media</i> class and the related Bootstrap classes to style the content.

 -   Next, we will go to the third row and replace the contents of the second column containing the description about Alberto with the following content: